 R2-million bonus for winning all 3!

-The R3.25-million Triple Tiara is the fillies’ equivalent of the Triple Crown and the three legs mirror the SA Triple Crown.
+The SA Triple Tiara, sponsored yet again in 2021 by Mary Slack's Wilgerbosdrift Stud, is the fillies’ equivalent of the SA Triple Crown.

 The Triple Tiara and the three Johannesburg legs of the series are all sponsored by Wilgerbosdrift Stud.